Skip site navigation (1)Skip section navigation (2)

 If there is a file called .noupdate in a directory, the contents of

-you have some maildirs that never change.
-Note that you can still
+be useful to speed up things you have some maildirs that never change.

-(such as directly after mu init.
+empty database (such as directly after mu init).

-below for details.
+see below for details.

-The first run of mu index may take a few minutes if you have a lot of
+A first run of mu index may take a few minutes if you have a lot of

-(i,ii,iii)' below for more information.
+(i,ii,iii) below for more information.

-sages from the database for which there is no longer a corresponding
+messages from the database for which there is no longer a corresponding

 file in the Maildir.
 If you do not want this, you can use -n, --no-